 This project is part of the Pompidou Group’s mission of integrating human rights into drug policy.

-The content, conclusions and recommendations presented in the publication intend to contribute to increasing knowledge base and interest in the topic and serve as a practical reference for the identification of promising practices and international partners to address it.
+The content, conclusions and recommendations presented in volume I of this series called "children and families affected by parental drug use" intend to contribute to increasing knowledge base and interest in the topic and serve as a practical reference for the identification of promising practices and international partners to address it.
 It includes 29 experiences and practices from governmental or non-governmental bodies, divided by main area of intervention and country.
 This has been possible thanks to the participation of 102 people in different activities.

 Far from being a conclusion, this publication is the first step in an ongoing joint effort to give visibility to children of parents who use drugs and a tool to foster cooperation and dialogue between governmental and non-governmental actors.

 This project was proposed in response to the Council of Europe’s invitation to Pompidou Group Secretariat to contribute to the discussions on the themes which should appear in the new Council of Europe Strategy on the Rights of the Child for the period 2022-2027 – an important reference document promoting the rights of 150 million children in Europe.
-Thanks to the involvement and contribution of the Pompidou Group, the Council of Europe Strategy on the Rights of the Child to be launched in Rome on 7 and 8 April 2022 will contain the objective “Mapping, analysing and providing guidance on the situation of children suffering from addictive behaviours and children of parents using drugs”.
+Thanks to the involvement and contribution of the Pompidou Group, the Council of Europe Strategy on the Rights of the Child contains the objective “Mapping, analysing and providing guidance on the situation of children suffering from addictive behaviours and children of parents using drugs”.